 Niraj is there anything less travelled in Himachal pradesh ?
 Himachal has so much to offer than the usual suspects of Shimla , Manali , Dharamshala and Dalhousie.
 Offbeat Jibhi & Tirthan Valley are such less frequented jewels mostly planned together.
 Tirthan valley is centered around the peaceful quaint Gushaini village which is the gateway to Great Himalayan National Park.
 While Jibhi is the beautiful valley near Jalori pass offering lots of untouched nature and tree houses overseeing green valleys.
 My plan was to reach Jibhi Tirthan valley from Shimla side crossing Narkanda & Jalori pass on a rented bike.
-In this Jibhi Tirthan valley guide blog you would find all the details to plan this beautiful Himachal trip yourself.
+In this Jibhi Tirthan valley travel guide blog you would find all the details to plan this beautiful Himachal trip yourself.
 More such beautiful places at the end of this post.

 Things to do in Jibhi Tirthan Valley & Jalori pass